 This past weekend I dedicated to tackling the growing pile of stuff in every corner of my house.
 We’ve been completely unpacked for about a month now, but it seems like every trip we take, every time we go to get the mail, and every house project we take on, we manage to accumulate a few things that have no business being inside our house.

 It took most of the weekend, but I’m happy to say that, at least for the moment, my small house is organized with the majority of the clutter out of sight.
 It took some creativity on my part, and while I was at it I learned a few tricks to keeping my minimalist space organized:

 Use Storage Creatively

-My kitchen has very little storage.
+My small kitchen design has very little storage.
 There’re two shelves, six cabinets, and one drawer.
 My laundry room, on the other hand, has loads of storage.
-As a result everything that isn’t directly used for cooking every day or isn’t food is now housed in the laundry room.
+As a result, everything that isn’t directly used for cooking every day or isn’t food is now housed in the laundry room.
 This includes dish towels, rags, phone books, light bulbs, my huge stainless steel simmering pot and my crock pot.
 Even the bulk dog food that I bought has been banished to storage in the laundry room, with only a small container making it into the kitchen.

 The result is a much less congested kitchen (hello counter space!) and a moderately full laundry room.
 I know I’m not going to get sick of walking back and forth because even though they’re on opposite ends of the house, they’re still only about 20 feet away from each other.
-Keeping my kitchen minimalist is a challenge, but unfortunately one that I have no choice but to accept or risk losing my sanity.
+Keeping my kitchen minimalist is a challenge, but unfortunately, one that I have no choice but to accept or risk losing my sanity.

 I Only Keep On Hand What I’ll Use